bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 write the pattern-matching rules in a way that is flexible enough to support multiple types of queries.

-### Motivation
+## Motivation

-For a concrete example, consider if we had a term type representing a constant integer value
+For a concrete example, let us assume we a term type representing a constant integer value

 ```plain